 The buckets themselves are 20l in capacity, and come with a lid, so you can store your washing products inside once they themselves are clean and dry.
 They are clearly labelled with a large, waterproof label, so you will not get confused between which bucket is which.

-Check back frequently, as soon there will be a range of dirt-trapping devices which can be inserted into the bottom of the bucket, which effectively separate the clean water from heavily soiled and contaminated dirty water - which is trapped at the bottom of the bucket.
+Don't forget to add the Dirt Lock Bucket Filter for your rinse bucket.
+This accessory is inserted into the bottom of the bucket, which effectively separates the clean water from heavily soiled and contaminated dirty water - which is trapped at the bottom of the bucket.
+For more information, Click Here.